24 hours customer service +9779849693351

 • Tented accommodation and camping equipment during the trek (including fully waterproof two-man tents, dining tent, kitchen tent and gear, toilet tent, shower tent, tables, chairs, sleeping mattresses, and kitchen utensils).

-• All meals (breakfast, lunch, and dinner) during the camping trek, prepared by our experienced trekking cook and kitchen staff.
+• Meals: Italian, Chinese, Nepali, Indian, and various European dishes are available three times a day breakfast, lunch, and dinner.
+One main course is provided per meal during the camping trek, prepared by our experienced trekking cook and kitchen staff.

 • A licensed and government-trained trekking guide, cook, and the required number of porters, including their wages, meals, accommodation, insurance, equipment, and medical supplies.